 Northern VA Mediation Service (NVMS) provides mediation services to individuals, groups and organizations.
 Mediation is a voluntary and confidential process that encourages people to work out their disputes with one another and develop solutions they will find equally acceptable.
 NVMS also offers training to individuals and professionals who are interested in becoming certified mediators or who are interested in learning more about mediation and other alternative dispute resolution processes.

-Get all of the properly completed documents needed to file for a divorce without having to use a lawyer!
-3StepDivorce helps you easily prepare your divorce papers by using question and answer technology to help customize your paperwork to your circumstances.
+Get all of the properly completed documents needed to file for an uncontested divorce without having to use a lawyer!
+This services helps you easily prepare your divorce papers by using question and answer technology to help customize your paperwork to your circumstances.
 Everything will be correct for your court system and you'll get detailed instructions on how to file the papers.
-You'll be able to access a large number of downloadable books discussing many divorce topics.
+You'll also be able to access a large number of downloadable books discussing many divorce topics.
 And if you need it, they offer customer support by email & phone.
-Get your VA divorce started today.
+Get your uncontested Virginia divorce started today.

 "What every Woman should know about divorce" is a really excellent book on the basics of divorce in Virginia.
 Written by Charles R. Hofheimer, this free book offers valuable information about separation (and the guidelines for separation under the same roof), the importance of determining grounds for divorce, as well as the different types of custody and the cardinal rules of custody that you should observe.
 If you're thinking about, or going through a divorce, then you owe it to yourself to get this free book.

 What are the residency requirements for divorce in VA? - To get a divorce or annulment in Virginia, at least one of the spouses needs to have resided in the state for at least six months prior to filing.
 If either or both spouses are enlisted in the military and have been stationed in the state for at least six months, they will meet the residency requirement whether they are deployed or on base.
 (Title 20: Chapter 6 - § 20-97)